A lower bound for the curvature integral under an upper curvature bound

 Suppose $\Sigma$ is a space of directions of a GCBA space in $\bar{\mathcal M}(n,r,V)$.
 Then

 where $C(n,r,V,\delta)$ is a constant depending only on $n$, $r$, $V$, and $\delta$.
-The left inequality follows from the fact that $\Sigma$ admits a $1$-Lipschitz surjection to $\mathbb S^{n-1}$ (\cite[11.3]{LN:geod}), and the right one follows, for example, from the semicontinuity of spaces of directions (\cite[5.13]{LN:geod}) and the compactness of $\bar{\mathcal M}(n,r,V)$.
-The rescaling theorem allows us to use induction on the packing number.
+The left inequality follows from the fact that $\Sigma$ admits a $1$-Lipschitz surjective map to $\mathbb S^{n-1}$ (\cite[11.3]{LN:geo}).
+The right inequality follows, for example, from the upper semicontinuity of the spaces of directions (\cite[5.13]{LN:geo}) and the compactness of $\bar{\mathcal M}(n,r,V)$.

+The rescaling theorem below enables us to cover our manifold by a uniformly finite number of strained annuli, by induction on the packing number of the space of directions of the limit GCBA space.

+\begin{conv} From now on, we assume that $\delta$ is less than some small constant $\delta_0=\delta_0(n,r,V)$ depending only on $n$, $r$, and $V$ (but independent of $\varepsilon$).
+In view of Definition \ref{dfn:str}, only such an upper bound matters when proving something for strainers.
+The actual value of $\delta_0$ will be determined by the proof of Theorem \ref{thm:ind} (see Remark \ref{rem:d}).
+On the other hand, the upper bound for $\varepsilon$ is $r/10$ as before. \end{conv}

-The following notion plays an important role in the rescaling theorem.
+The following notion plays an essential role in the rescaling theorem.